 If you, for instance, want to create a metric that shows the cost per session, which you define as cost divided by sessions, it would be expressed as a simple math expression:

 Cost / Sessions

-This can be typed in as formula in the input field that will help searching for what underlying fields that can be used.
+This can be typed in as a formula in the input field that will help to search for what underlying fields can be used.
 Other common examples are: